Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 He paused and considered his next words.

 "We’re still piecing together their history, but after the war the Igraens seem to have undergone a series of paradigm shifts."
-He continued, "They messed around with their biology, figured out how to transplant themselves into completely different bodies, including a bioform they engineered specifically for warfare…"
+He continued, "They messed around with their biology, figured out how to transplant themselves into completely different bodies, including a bioform they engineered specifically for warfare..."

 A few of the Brothers broke discipline by making alarmed snarls at the full-sized Hunter hologram that was suddenly filling the room, making even Powell look small.
 He ran that trademark glare up and down it, and Regaari entertained the irrational hope that, even though it was a hologram and totally oblivious to its surroundings, the thing might flinch under the Powell’s intimidating stare.

 That piece of the story made several things ‘click’ for Regaari and he shuddered slightly in recognition.
 Adam felt it and rubbed the hug a bit, his massive paw planted firmly on Regaari’s chest and gently scritching.
 The briefing continued.

 "The most recent—and, near as we can tell, last—of their transformations was into a purely digital format.
-For an assortment of reasons, rather than retreating into a…say, an asteroid belt full of supercomputers or summat like that, they’ve instead decided that the best place to build their…for lack of a better word, their *’civilization’…* is in the neural enhancement implants of every sapient being in the galaxy.
+For an assortment of reasons, rather than retreating into a... say, an asteroid belt full of supercomputers or summat like that, they’ve instead decided that the best place to build their... for lack of a better word, their *’civilization’...* is in the neural enhancement implants of every sapient being in the galaxy.
 From where they can, if they so wish, take over the body and do as they wish.
 What that can do to the mind of the host is best not said."

 The implications of that were so profound it took Regaari a moment to process.
 But when he did, it took considerable effort not to assault Powell with questions.

 Powell paused, then stepped forward and rested his fists on the table.
 "I wish to emphasize the completeness of this infiltration." he said.
 "I mean *everything.* Every translator, every cybernetic memory bank, every audiovisual enhancement, every last kind of cybernetic device which interacts directly with the brain is compromised, and can allow their user to be taken over and *used* as a Hierarchy agent at any time.
 And, armed with that power, they have devoted their time to keeping the galaxy ignorant of their existence.
 In their estimation, achieving this objective has necessitated the genocide and total extinction of every sapient Deathworld species.
 And that includes the human race.
-Only difference is, with us they’ve not succeeded…yet."
+Only difference is, with us they’ve not succeeded... yet."

 He paused again.
 There was a stunned silence.

 Regaari was, of course, a skeptic by training.
 He could not leave the root of these incredible claims unchallenged, if for no other reason than to get his hands on the evidence.
 "Major, you know of course that I trust you utterly.
-But this…do you have proof?"
+But this... do you have proof?"

 "Aye," he nodded sadly.
 "We do.
 A complete breakdown of everything we have will be made available to you after this briefing is complete—and I say ‘available’ on the understanding that you are expected to read it thoroughly and not relay it to anyone else—but on a personal note, about the hardest thing I ever had to deal with was the aftermath of a Hierarchy operation right here in Folctha."